 The council has approved a new half-time program position to help support our vision and help reach our neighbors.
 A team is forming to begin the search.

-We continue to seek ways to foster relationships and connection and look forward to hosting a talent show
+We continue to seek ways to foster relationships and connection and look forward to hosting a new speaker series

 You can help lead and support our ministry by making a commitment to attend worship in person at least twice a month.
 Your presence adds energy.
 In addition, consider finding at least one way to engage in community